-Australian International Institute of Higher Education (AIIHE) is the trading name under the parent company Queensland Institute of Higher Education Pty Ltd. It is a registered higher education provider under the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act) in 2021 and is accredited to provide the Bachelor of Business (Marketing) and the Bachelor of Business (Information Systems) with approval to deliver courses to international students in Australia (CRICOS Provider No: 04013G).
+Australian International Institute of Higher Education (AIIHE) is the business name under the parent company Queensland Institute of Higher Education Pty Ltd. It is a registered higher education provider under the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act) in 2021 and is accredited to provide courses with approval to deliver courses to international students in Australia (CRICOS Provider No: 04013G).

-AllHE is committed to provide outstanding teaching and learning environment that will equip our students with the required skill set to embark the current workforce.
+AllHE is committed to providing an outstanding teaching and learning environment that will equip our students with the required skill set to embark on the current workforce.
 The Institute is also approved to deliver courses to overseas students holding a student visa.